engantung/UNITY/AngelDefense (Mobile)/ReadMe.md

 GAME Hints:
 ===========

-The game is designed to play in Android-built.
+The game prototype is designed to play in Android-built.
 It needs many touchscreen buttons to play.
 1. Y	: Attack
 2. X	: Change Weapon